 It’s time for another November PAD Chapbook Challenge!
 Over the years, many poets have contacted me to let me know of the successes they’ve found in publishing individual poems and collections that started with the poetry challenges on the Poetic Asides blog.

-The November challenge is a little different than the one in April (by the way, I'm hoping to post results on Saturday for that challenge).
+The November challenge is a little different than the one in April.
 The guidelines in this post should help guide you through the month.

 Here are the basics of the November PAD Chapbook Challenge:

 - Beginning on November 1 (Atlanta, Georgia time), I will share a prompt and poem each day of November on this blog.

 - Poets are then challenged to write a poem each day (no matter where you live on the planet) within 24 hours (or so) from when the prompt is posted.
 Don’t worry: If you fall behind or start late, you CAN play catch up.

 - Poets do NOT have to register anywhere to participate.
 In fact, poets don’t even need to post to this blog to be considered participants.

 - The Challenge will unofficially conclude around 24 hours after the final prompt is posted.
 That said…